bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 # Parsing the Price Property Register

-# Part 01: Eircode, County and Dublin Postcode
+### Part 01: Eircode, County and Dublin Postcode

 ![toa-heftiba-nrSzRUWqmoI-unsplash](images/hero.jpg)

 *Photo by [Toa Heftiba](https://unsplash.com/@heftiba?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/houses?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

-## 1.0 Introduction
+## Introduction

+> *The Residential Property Price Register is produced by the Property Services Regulatory Authority (PSRA) pursuant to section 86 of the Property Services (Regulation) Act 2011.
+It includes Date of Sale, Price and Address of all residential properties purchased in Ireland since the 1st January 2010, as declared to the Revenue Commissioners for stamp duty purposes.*

-Anyone who has attempted to work with the data from Ireland's Price Property Register will know that the dataset is not very clean.
-It's very dirty in places.
-In this blog we will attempt to make it a bit less dirty.
-We will extract structured data from the address.
+Anyone who has attempted to work with the data from Ireland’s Price Property Register will know that the dataset can be a bit of a mess.

+We will attempt to tidy it up by extracting structured data from the semi-structured address string.

-By the end of this blog we will have improved almost 50% of the rows in the dataset.
+By the end of this blog we will have **improved almost 50% of the rows** in the dataset.

 Currently the dataset has approximatly 450,000 rows.
 The columns in the dataset are: